Tips for Handling Peer Pressure in Addiction Recovery

 April is Alcohol Awareness Month.
 The 2022 campaign is focusing on how to reduce the social stigma associated with alcohol use disorder (AUD) and educate people on how the disease can be addressed, offering help and advice for families as well as those struggling with addiction.

-At Laguna Treatment Hospital, our supportive staff members all want you to feel prepared to face any challenge along your road to recovery.
+At Laguna Treatment Center, our supportive staff members all want you to feel prepared to face any challenge along your road to recovery.
 Read on to discover some tips and guidance for handling peer pressure during your addiction recovery.

 Know Your Triggers